rust-lang/rfcs/text/0000-binary-ops-specialization.md

 `PathBuf`/`Path` is a [problematic][issue55319] exception.

-Operator traits that take ownership of the operands are trickier to implement for non-`Copy` types: these should not work between two borrowed types to avoid allocations hidden in operator notation, while consuming the owned operands in an operator expression may be non-ergonomic.
+Operator traits that take ownership of the operands are trickier to implement for non-`Copy` types: these should not work between two borrowed values to avoid allocations hidden in operator notation, while moving the owned operands into an operator expression may be non-ergonomic.
 A precedent is set in the `Add` implementation for `String` to only let the left-hand operand value to be moved into the expression; the right-hand side needs to be borrowed as a `str` reference.